VariantSync/trace-boosting/README.md

 # trace-boosting: Give an Inch and Take a Mile?
 Effects of Adding Reliable Knowledge to Heuristic Feature Tracing

 ## Overview
-This research artifact is based on the findings of our SPLC 2024 paper on boosting retroactive feature tracing techniques with proactive traces.
+This research artifact contains the boosted retroactive comparison-based feature tracing algorithm as presented in our [SPLC 2024 paper]().
-Our paper explores how providing a minimal seed of accurate feature traces proactively can significantly enhance the accuracy of automated, heuristic-based retroactive tracing.
+In the paper, we explore how minimal seeds of proactive feature traces enhance the accuracy of automated, heuristic-based retroactive tracing.
-The paper demonstrates that increasing amounts of proactive information can boost the overall accuracy of the tracing and that the number of variants compared affects the effectiveness of the combined tracing approach.
+Our results demonstrate that only small amounts of proactive feature information can boost the overall accuracy of the tracing and that the number of variants compared affects the effectiveness of the boosted tracing approach.

 TraceBoosting is an algorithm designed to enhance retroactive feature tracing with proactively collected feature traces.
 It is particularly useful for projects with multiple product variants, where it can improve the accuracy and efficiency of the tracing process.